Westonbirt School: History

 Westonbirt School was founded by the Martyrs' Memorial and Church of England Trust (now known as the Allied Schools), which had acquired Westonbirt House and converted it into a school.
 During World War II, the premises were used by the Air Ministry and pupils and staff were evacuated to Wiltshire due to the Blitz.
-Six old girls died during the war and a memorial scholarship was set in their memory; girls who are daughters of British military personnel are entitled special discounts.
+Six former pupils died during the war and a memorial scholarship was set up in their memory; children of British military personnel are entitled to discounts.

 In 2002, Westonbirt acquired Querns School to become its preparatory department.
 Seven years later it absorbed Rose Hill School to form the prep school Rose Hill Westonbirt.
 In September 2013 Rose Hill Westonbirt School was renamed Westonbirt Prep School.
+Wishford Education, a provider of independent education in the UK, acquired Westonbirt School in 2018.

-As of September 2019, Westonbirt became co-educational and welcomed boys into year 7.
-The school will be welcoming boys in years 7,8,9 and 12 in September 2020.
+As of September 2019, Westonbirt became co-educational and accepted boys into year 7, and in years 8,9 and 12 from September 2020.

 Houses

-Pupils are approximately two-thirds boarders and one-third day girls, all of whom are members of one of the following houses:
+Pupils are approximately one-third boarders and two-thirds day girls and boys.
+All boarders are members of one of the following houses:

-Dorchester, named after Dorchester House owned by Robert Holford in London, which served as the American Embassy from 1905 and 1912 and was demolished in 1929 to be replaced by the Dorchester luxury hotel.
+Dorchester, named after Dorchester House in London, owned by Robert Stayner Holford, also owner of Westonbirt House, which served as the American Embassy from 1905 and 1912 and was demolished in 1929 to be replaced by the Dorchester luxury hotel.
 Dorchester dormitories are located in the old servants' quarters at the top of the house, including the school's central tower, currently part of the Dorchester House Mistress' rooms.

 Badminton, named after Badminton House with dormitories located in the west wing of the house on the second floor.

-Beaufort, named after Beaufort Polo Club, located near the school.
-This house is occupied completely by first and second year girls who are then sorted into one of the other two houses when they enter their third year.

-The Sixth Form acts as a fourth house.

-Holford, named after Robert Stayner Holford, owner of Westonbirt House before it was a school.
-Holford dormitories occupy the most elaborately decorated part of the house and are located around the balcony overlooking the great hall.
-This is no longer used to house dorms, and the three houses have been merged to form two.
+Beaufort, named after Beaufort Polo Club.

+Gloucester, which houses Year 12 girls.
+Dormitories are located around the courtyard, on the first floor.

+Holford, named after Robert Holford.
+This boarding house is exclusively for Year 13 students and is located several miles away in Tetbury.
+The building was formerly Ilsom House, a residential care home and was acquired in 2022.

+A new Junior boarding house, Sedgwick, is in development onsite for pupils from Years 6-8.
+This will be open in early 2024.